Chia1995/ccl4/Assets/Documents/Report.md

 *(List and explain the minor challenges.
 Did you solve it?
 How?
 Please explain in detail.)*

 1. **UI Button Linking and Scene Management**
-   Buttons on Game Over and Main Menu screens occasionally broke after reloading.
+   Buttons on the Game Over and Main Menu screens occasionally broke after reloading.
 We resolved this by using the `SceneLoader` script and ensuring all buttons were properly linked in the inspector.

 2. Item